 March 4, 2012

-A couple of weeks ago, I called my friend to wish her ‘Happy birthday’.
-She also happens to be a clinical psychologist, who works with children.
-The conversation got onto to my 3-year-old son and I told her I was having problems managing his behaviour.
-She suggested I try using a method called ‘1,2,3 Magic’.
+When my son was 3-years-old, I had problems managing his behaviour as he was quite a strong-willed child.
+So after discussion with a psychologist friend, I started using a method called ‘1,2,3 Magic’.
 This is a method where you give your child three warnings for bad behaviour and if they continue, you give them a consequence such a timeout or taking away a toy.
 So how does it work exactly?
 Well the first time your child does something you don’t want them to do, you say ‘That’s 1’, the second time you say ‘That’s 2’ giving them time to stop their bad behaviour but if they continue you say ‘That’s 3’ and follow it with a consequence.
 By having a three-step system, it allows the child time to try to change their behaviour.
-I will point out that this was not the first time my friend had explained the method ‘1,2,3 Magic’ to me, but unfortunately the first time I didn’t fully pay attention.
-So prior to my conversation with her today, I have been going through the three steps but with far more words.
+When I first started using the 1,2,3 Magic method, I did use far to many words.
 For example, I would say ‘Stop throwing your food on the floor’ to my son, then if he continued, I would say ‘If you don’t stop throwing your food, you will go into timeout’ and then if he still didn’t stop throwing his food I would say ‘Now you are going into 3 minutes of timeout for throwing your food’.
-My friend explained that this method was far too wordy and that when you just say ‘That’s 1, 2 or 3’, your authority carries more weight.
-It also gives the child less room for argument.
-I have been using this method over the last couple of weeks and I have really noticed a difference in my son’s behaviour.
+I then realised that I was using too many words and started just saying ‘That’s 1, 2 or 3’, so that my authority carried more weight.
+It also gave my son less room for argument.
+I have been using this method over a year now and I have really noticed a difference in my son’s behaviour.
+He is a now a mostly charming 4-year-old.
 Sometimes but not always he will stop what he is doing on the first or second warning.
 I hope the 1,2,3 Magic method will keep working its magic in my house.